sermon: Christ Our Rock

 Sela specifically means crag, cliff, or rock.
 Sur means rock, boulder, or mountain.

 If you want to differentiate between the two, sur is the bigger, more massive one.
 It is the one that is best translated as mountain.
 It is immense and huge, while sela has the idea of a rock as part of a mountain, but a very large rock.

 So, if there is any difference, sur suggests a more massive rock formation than sela.
 However, both are speaking of large, impressive rocks.
 So, the difference between them is minimal.

 Of course, the Hebrews would use other words if they were talking about stones and such which are smaller, more moveable, more manipulatable rocks.

-Now, in the New Testament the primary word is 'Petra.'
-When the translators of the Septuagint tried to replace both Sur and Sela they used Petra most often, rather than to come up with a separate word for each.
-In the feminine gender, Petra means "an immovable mass of rock," while Petros (which is the name of the Apostle) suggests a moveable stone or boulder.
+On the New Testament the primary word is petra.
+When the translators of the Septuagint tried to replace both sur and sela, they used petra most often, rather than to come up with a separate word for each.
+In the feminine gender, petra means "an immovable mass of rock," while Petros (which is the name of the Apostle) suggests a moveable stone or boulder.
 It can be a large rock, but the difference here is moveable.
 It is something not quite so impressively massive and enduring as Petra.

 Now, if you will all remember the great rock city in Jordan that is named Petra.
 This is why it is named what it is named.

 Before, when people who inhabited the place spoke Aramaic, they called it Sela.
 So, here in that one location we have the two main biblical words for rock—sela (the Hebrew/Aramaic word) and petra (the Greek word).

 Basically, all three of these words mean the same thing.
 There is hardly a dime's worth of difference between them.
 All three mean big, big rocks.

 Deuteronomy 32 is a very important song of Moses.
 And the idea of The Rock is a major theme within this song.